galastrostats/general/git-tutorial/07-collaborating.md

 any changes.
 The basic collaborative workflow would be:

 * update your local repo with `git pull origin master`,
+* update any local branches, *note you don't want to merge into master, but merge master into the branch you have control over*
+    1. `git checkout branch1`
+    2. `git merge master`
 * make your changes and stage them with `git add`,
 * commit your changes with `git commit -m`, and
-* upload the changes to GitHub with `git push origin master`
+* upload the changes to GitHub with `git push origin branch1`

 It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review.

-Note `git pull` is really equivalent to runnign `git fetch` and then `git merge`, where `git fetch` updates your so-called "remote tracking branches" and `git merge` combines the tow brances that were created locally and remotely (the latter is the "origin" branch in the local system nomenclature)
+Note `git pull` is really equivalent to runnign `git fetch` and then `git merge`, where `git fetch` updates your so-called "remote tracking branches" and `git merge` combines the two brances that were created locally and remotely (the latter is the "origin" branch in the local system nomenclature)

 ## Switch Roles and Repeat